adamcumiskey/Vine/README.md

 Each of the specialized Vine protocols adds a reference to the root component.
 In your implementation this **MUST** be stored as a weak reference otherwise a retain cycle will occur.
 Each type is defined using a protocol in order to support unit testing.

+Vines are specialized to work with specific UIKit Components.
+  - `WindowVine` can be used with the `Window` subclass of `UIWindow`
+  - `NavigationControllerVine` can be used with the `NavigationController` subclass of `UINavigationController`
+  - `SplitViewControllerVine` can be used with the `SplitViewController` subclass of `UISplitViewController`
+  - `TabBarControllerVine` can be used with the `TabBarController` subclass of `UITabBarController`

 ```swift
 // MenuVine.swift